isaac-nabe/hangman202/README.md

 ## Description

 This project is a simple random word guessing game.
 It selects a random word from a predefined list of fruits and prompts the user to enter a single letter.
-The game checks if the input is valid (i.e., a single alphabetical character) and provides feedback accordingly.
-The aim of this project is to practice basic Python programming concepts, including user input, conditionals, and using the random module.
+The game checks if the input is valid (i.e., a single alphabetical character) and whether the guessed letter is in the chosen word, providing appropriate feedback.

 ### What I Learned

 - How to use the `random` module in Python to select a random element from a list.
 - How to handle user input and validate it using conditionals.
 - Basic error handling and user feedback.
+- Encapsulation and modularization of code using functions.

 ## Installation Instructions